 Discussion

 Maintaining fishery data at historical levels during rebuilding reduced the variation in estimates between assessments (i.e. over time within a simulation).
 While the full data scenario had less variation, the median (over simulations) estimates of spawning biomass and relative spawning biomass were consistently below the operating model values for much of the management period.
 This result is contrary to what might be expected when additional data are available.
 Explorations with simulations where there was a fishery independent survey that provided an index of abundance and composition data (length and age), determined that this underestimation of the true spawning biomass was eliminated if survey composition data were available along with fishery composition data (see Appendix A).
-The underestimation was driven by two key factors; the fishery selectivity curve and data quantity.
+The underestimation was driven by two key factors; the shape of fishery selectivity curve and data quantity.
 The fishery selectivity curve was specified to be greater than the maturity curve, resulting in only mature larger fish being selected.
-The fishery data were informative about recruitment, but with a lag between recruitment to population and being observed in the fishery.
-However, a fishery-independent survey that selected fish at smaller sizes yields information about recruitment earlier.
+The fishery data were informative about recruitment, but with a lag between recruitment to population and recruitment to the fishery.
+However, a fishery-independent survey that selected fish at smaller sizes yields information about recruitment to population earlier.
 Additionally, an increase in the length- and age-composition samples from multiple data sources can improve estimates of recruitment, spawning biomass, and relative spawning biomass (Yin and Sampson, 2004; Wetzel and Punt, 2011).

 Median relative errors for relative spawning biomass below zero for the full data scenario resulted in the estimation method failing to determine that the operating model population was at or above the target biomass (median number of rebuilding years greater than the operating model, Table 2), an outcome that would lead to extended harvest restrictions that were not warranted given the true state of the population, a situation fishery management would like to avoid.
 However, the reduced estimation variability (within- and among-simulations) offered by the full data scenario resulted in an improvement in the consistency of estimates by subsequent assessments, which offers a level of stability for fisheries managers and stakeholders.
 In contrast, the higher between-assessment variation in estimates of spawning biomass for the reduced data scenario resulted in stocks being estimated rebuilt when the true population was still below the target biomass which could have undesirable outcomes for fisheries management.
 Overly optimistic estimates of relative spawning biomass can result in overfishing when catch limits are set too high, leading to further reductions in biomass, potentially requiring an overfished declaration by a future assessment.